doda25-team5/operation/ACTIVITY.md

 #### Erkin:
 Worked on the first part of the assignment migrating from docker-compose to kubernetes.
 Also worked on creating the helm charts and the directory.
 This is the branch https://github.com/doda25-team5/operation/tree/current that  i worked on and this is the pull request that we created as a group https://github.com/doda25-team5/operation/pull/10.

+#### Nicolas
+Worked on enabling the alerting capabilities in Prometheus so that developers get warned through email https://github.com/doda25-team5/operation/pull/10.

 #### Maja:
 Worked on the grafana dashboards to make them working https://github.com/doda25-team5/operation/pull/10.
 Also fixed the dashboard to make dashboard.local available that was the part that was missing from last week's assignment.